WillBarmby/AutoHome/README.md

 - `VITE_USE_MOCKS` controls whether the UI talks to local mock data (`true`, default) or the backend API (`false`).

 Flip `VITE_USE_MOCKS` to `false` and restart `npm run dev` to exercise the real `/devices` and `/execute` endpoints.
 Set it back to `true` to restore the self-contained demo mode.

+The backend `/devices` endpoint now reads directly from `backend/state/devices.json`; edit this file to stage different device states for demos without touching code.

+The `/execute` endpoint mutates the same file—toggling a light via the UI (or `curl`) will flip its `state` inside `backend/state/devices.json`, and the next `/devices` call reflects the updated snapshot.